Skip to main content

 Description: Claudia Fitch began by focusing on the poles that hold the wires that support the streetcar’s power lines.
 Fitch views the continuous power wire as a thread that links many neighborhoods on the streetcar line.
 From there, she drew on metaphors related to sewing, needlework and beadwork.
 Streetcar poles are capped with the “eye of the needle” or, to mark stations, with “beaded poles” – large-scale, abstract bead shapes that are unique to each station.

-Sixteen Eye of the Needle Poles are located in five different locations: Six are located along the north side of E. Yesler Way between 12th Ave.
-S. and 14th Ave.
-S., three are near Broadway and Spruce St, Two are near Broadway and Madison St., two are near Broadway and Pine St., and three are near Broadway and E. Howell St.
+Location: Sixteen Eye of the Needle Poles are located in five different locations: Six are located along the north side of East Yesler Way between 12th Avenue South and 14th Avenue South, three are near Broadway and Spruce Street, Two are near Broadway and Madison Street, two are near Broadway and Pine Street, and three are near Broadway and East Howell Street.